WakeskaterX/PowerSpike/readme.md

 You can then access the page at localhost:3000/index.html and start searching!

-You will need to have a local instance of mongodb running to both save the data and retrieve it.

 ### Visit the hosted version!
 You can view hosted version at: